AICourseSelection/courseai/Documentation/Semester_2/product-backlog.md

 ## Product Backlog

+Completed items from this backlog can be found in the [archive](backlog-archive.md).

 ### Homepage

 Feature | Importance | Requested by | Assignee | Link to Trello Card | Comments